isomerpages/moe-sgs/_students/SGS Assessment Guidelines/SGS Assessment Guidelines.md

 <p>All students are responsible for upholding the highest standards of academic
 conduct and integrity in all academic undertakings.
-Any act of academic dishonesty, including cheating and plagiarism, will be subjected to stern disciplinary actions.to do better, and learn for life.</p>
+Any act of academic dishonesty, including cheating and plagiarism, will be subjected to stern disciplinary actions, and even affect conduct grades.</p>
 <h3>Further Queries</h3>
 <ul data-tight="true" class="tight">
 <li>